solidpattern/institutional-capture-democracy/README.md

 ![Democratic Backsliding Over Time](docs/figures/Democratic_backsliding_over_time.png)

 *Figure 0.
 The figure shows the share of countries experiencing democratic backsliding each year.
 Coverage increases substantially in the post-1990 period as more countries enter the dataset.
-The figure is descriptive and intended for contextual motivation only.*
+The figure is descriptive and intended for contextual motivation only.* [Figure notes](docs/figures/Democratic_backsliding_over_time.md)